 - Using debating to promote speaking

-From 2018, Dr Sandie Mourão will be working as a junior researcher at CETAPS / TEALS area, after winning a CEEC Individual contract (FCT).
+- From 2018, Dr Sandie Mourão will be working as a research fellow at CETAPS / TEALS area, after winning a CEEC Individual contract (FCT).

 Supervisor: Carlos Ceia